The counselling we offer at Clifton centre is based on an approach known as narrative therapy.

 • Young people

 Some of the kinds of problems you can consult us for include:

 • Experiences of trauma

 • Conflict or struggles in families and relationships

 • Worry and distress

 As part of the counselling we aim to support you to make choices about the problems you are facing based on your own values and preferred ways of living and relating with others.

 We do not believe that counselling should be experienced as painful or distressing.
 Instead we are interested to work with you in ways that are supportive and allow space to talk about those ways of living and relating you are most interested in.

 The number of times we meet with people for counselling is varied.
 Most people find that long term counselling is not necessary.
 The frequency of counselling sessions will be determined by what you find helpful.
 This often changes over time.

-f you have a referral from a GP as part of a GP Mental Health Care Plan, we provide bulk billing for people with a concession card or charge a gap fee of $20 or $45 depending on your financial position.
+If you have a referral from a GP as part of a GP Mental Health Care Plan, we provide bulk billing for people with a concession card or charge a gap fee of $45.
+This is for face to face counselling.
 If you would prefer not to obtain a GP mental health care plan, the fee for counselling is $95.
-Relationship counselling is not covered by Medicare and has a set fee of $95.
+Counselling via Skype is $95.
+Relationship counselling is not covered by Medicare and has a set fee of $120.